Answers to Frequently Asked Questions

 Many teachers, including us, have found it so.
 Editorís Standard Version models and encourages the editing-and-revision procedure used by most good writers, whose essential work of rewriting takes place between a first draft and a final presentation.
 Modern word processors may short-circuit that procedure, especially for inexperienced writers.
 Working with a draft outside a word processor, Editor restores it.

-Editor's Word Add-In version leads a writer meticulously through a document, examining writing mistakes and problems one at a time according to the problem categories the writer has chosen for Editor to investigate.
+Editor's Word Add-In version leads a writer meticulously through a Word document on screen, examining writing mistakes and problems one at a time according to the problem categories the writer has chosen for Editor to investigate.

 Editor has been used in classrooms and writing labs in high schools, colleges, and universities for many years.
-Editor is particularly effective in helping students to develop thoughtful revision skills and to acquire clear and fresh prose styles.
+The program is particularly effective in helping students develop thoughtful revision skills and acquire clear and fresh prose styles.